 Find speakers of your target language on campus.
 Learn, share, practise, exchange and improve your language skills.

-The Conversation Exchange Scheme is a language-sharing community for speakers of all languages on campus.
-The Scheme is a Facebook group which allows you to instantly connect with speakers of other languages.
+The Conversation Exchange Scheme is a language sharing community for speakers of all languages on campus.
+The scheme is a Facebook group which allows you to instantly connect with speakers of other languages.
 It is open to all registered Edge Hill students and members of staff who wish to improve their language skills, perfect their pronunciation, or simply connect with like-minded individuals.
 As this is an exchange initiative, you are also expected to share your own language with others.
-Win-win!

-- Continue to contribute to the Facebook group – join conversations, share language-learning techniques, ask others for suggested language-learning tools, share articles, test each other…
+- Continue to contribute to the Facebook group – join conversations, share language-learning techniques, ask others for suggested language-learning tools, share articles and test each other.

 - Search Edge Hill University Conversation Exchange Scheme group on Facebook.

 - Request to join the group where you will be asked to provide your student number or, for members of staff, your Edge Hill email address.